AppEsteem/clamav-AppEsteem/README.md

 ninja install
 ```

-Then, go to `build/install/etc/`, and copy `clamd.conf.sample` into `clamd.conf`.
+Then, go to `build/install/etc/`, and copy `clamd.conf.sample` into `aescan.conf`.
 Then remove the word "Example" in that file.
+Change any configuration settings under "AE Conf Settings".

 # ClamAV